 In Portugal a recôncavo (pronounced in Bahia heh-KAWN-kah-vo) is a concave-shaped area of land around water.
 In Brazil, with a capital “R”, the term refers specifically to the great Recôncavo of Bahia.
 The importance of this area to Brazilian history and society cannot be overstated.
 The importance of this area in the history of mankind cannot be overstated.
 For more enslaved human beings entered this bay as final port-of-call than any other such during the entire period of human history.
 These people were stripped of everything and arrived with only their humanity and even that was to a great extent denied them.
 And yet it was their culture which — in non-material aspects (and aren’t those the most important and long-lasting?) — conquered the largest continental nation in the New World.

 What does one find in the Recôncavo now?
-Small towns, little villages… the sugarcane fields are still there, the cane hacked out by poorly paid workers rather than slaves.
-Many of the villages were founded as quilombos, a term which in Angola means “village” (kilombo) but which in Brazil carries the inseparable connotation of having been founded by runaway slaves.
+Small towns, little villages… the sugarcane fields are still there, the cane hacked out by poorly paid workers rather than the enslaved.
+Many of the villages were founded as quilombos, a term which in Angola means “village” (kilombo) but which in Brazil carries the inseparable connotation of having been founded by enslaved who’d run for a tenuous freedom.

 This is a work-in-progress.
 And rather than move straight through (given that I’m working things out here) I’m going to bring things into focus across a wider (from top to bottom!) spectrum, like interlaced photos on the internet…